 The federal solar tax credit is available throughout the United States to anyone who purchases and installs (via cash or financing) a solar energy system within the tax year.
 This program provides a tax credit equal to 30% of the cost of a new solar system.
 This rate is available from 2022 to 2032 and will decrease to 26% in 2033.

 One of Georgia’s major electric providers, Georgia Power, has a net metering program that offers electric bill rebates.
-If your solar panel system generates more energy than you use, the utility company will buy the excess from you at current electricity rates.
+When your solar panel system generates more energy than your home is using, the utility company will give you a one-to-one credit for the excess at current electricity rates.

 Another electricity provider, Jackson EMC, has a program that gives customers a one-time rebate of $250 for every kilowatt installed on their home’s solar power system.